 Stingley’s exceptional ability to produce in the secondary and as a receiver saw him named Offensive and Defensive MVP.
 Furthermore, he earned first-team All-District honors on both sides of the ball.
 Stingley was named the Louisiana Gatorade Player of the Year in 2018 and garnered an invite to the US Army All-America Bowl to the surprise of absolutely no one.

 Having enrolled early at LSU, Stingley Jr made an early impression on the Tigers’ coaching staff.
 During spring practices, he was routinely the best defensive back.
 At the annual spring game, the true freshman snagged an interception on the game’s very first play.
 Stingley would earn the starting cornerback job for the 2019 season.

 In addition, Stingley’s outstanding athletic ability allowed him to return punts early on.
 During his first three games, he averaged 14 yards per punt.
 As impressive as his returning ability was, it wouldn’t take long for opposing offenses to be subjected to his skills on defense.
-In his second career game against Texas, he broke up two passes, with another two coming against Northwestern State.
+In his second career game against Texas, he broke up 2 passes, with another pair of deflections coming against Northwestern State.